ivyyap726/CPlusPlus-Application-Design/README.md

 ## About This Project

-This is my project repo for CIS-25-PROGRAMMNG USING C++-L1-41736.
-In this class, I will build one app step by step, module by module.
+This repository contains my work for CIS-25-PROGRAMMNG USING C++-L1-41736.
+In this class, I am building a single application module by module, adding new features as I learn new C++ concepts.

 ## Application I Plan to Build

-A simple money tracker app.
+A personal budget tracker application.

 ## Description

-This app will help me track my money.
-I can add money I get and money I spend.
-I can put each one in a group, like food, transport, bills, or fun.
-I can also look up my spending by date or by how much it costs.
-The app will save my data in a file, so I don't lose it when I close the program.
-Later, I want to add a report that shows how much I spent each month.
-I also want to try adding an AI part that can guess the right group for a new expense, or give me tips on how to save money.
+This application will help me manage my personal finances.
+I will be able to enter income and expenses and organize each transaction into categories, such as food, transportation, bills, and entertainment.
+The program will also let me search or sort transactions by date or amount.
+All transaction data will be saved to a file so that my records are not lost when the program closes.
+Later in the course, I plan to add a monthly summary report and, eventually, a simple AI feature that suggests a category for a new transaction or offers basic saving tips based on my spending habits.

 ## Completed Modules

-Module 01 - Setup: I made my GitHub repo, made a folder for each module, and I am setting up my C++ tools.
+Module 01 - Setup: Created my GitHub repository, set up a folder for each module, and installed my C++ development environment.

 ## How to Run My Application

-I don't have a working app yet.
-I will add the steps here once I have a first version that runs.
+There is no working version of the application yet.
+Instructions for building and running it will be added once the first version is complete.